Albert Lea High School to resume hybrid instruction next week - Albert Lea Tribune

 The decision was made after consulting with public health officials and because of a reduced number of new COVID-19 cases from the school, according to a statement provided by the district.

+Durbahn said the district and activities department will rely on families to help keep them up to date on the health of students.

+“We are reliant on our families to continue to be honest about their situation and symptoms they are experiencing,” Durbahn said.
+“This is to prevent larger spread and help keep others healthy.”

-Though the county’s current numbers under the Minnesota Department of Health guidelines are now slightly over 20 per 10,000 people, the district will remain in-person for elementary students as there have not been any positive cases among elementary students since the start of school.
+Though the county’s current numbers under the Minnesota Department of Health guidelines are now at 20.64 per 10,000 people, the district will remain in-person for elementary students, as there have not been any positive cases among elementary students since the start of school.

 The district stated on its website there have been 25 lab-confirmed COVID-19 cases in the district since school began, with 22 currently considered active.